 In Switzerland, authorities said on 29 April it was safe for children under the age of 10 to hug their grandparents because young children “do not transmit” the virus.
 But German virologist Christian Drosten conducted a study in May, which found children “may be just as infectious as adults”.

 As understanding has developed - what is the current understanding about how coronavirus impacts children?
 And is it different between primary and secondary age children?
+Here is everything you need to know.

-So can children pass coronavirus onto adults?
+Can children pass coronavirus onto adults?

 On 23 August, Professor Chris Witty cited evidence of children "much less commonly" needing hospital treatment or becoming severely ill with coronavirus than adults.